mini-services/miniurl/README.md

 -   [x] GitGuardian, dependabot
 -   [x] Dockerfile
 -   [x] Helm chart
--   [ ] Helm chart - fix examples, add the real image (after the CI/CD deploys it), ingress route should also take into account the path & port of baseRedirectUrl (not just host)
+-   [ ] Helm chart - add the real image (after the CI/CD deploys it), ingress route should also take into account the path & port of baseRedirectUrl (not just host)
 -   [ ] upload docker image to dockerhub, upload helm chart to helm hub (Artifact hub) and Github (our own separate helm repo)
 -   [x] Allow to deploy with its own DB (helm chart should create a Postgres/redis/mongodb if no connection creds are given)
 -   [ ] Deployment CI/CD : run tests, build & push docker image, build & push helm, deploy docs & demo